JamesGit1/Team1Coursework/Sprint 1/Sprint_Retrospective/README.md

 -Code versions - When someone refactors code they should test it works or tell everyone what they've changed

 -Make code reviews and refactoring more concrete

+-Breaking down features into smaller parts that we can work on in pairs or individually and then implement together at a later stage.